 A motion to reconsider is a procedural action in the Oklahoma Legislature that allows a member the option to bring a bill or resolution back for another vote.
 A member must serve notice of a motion to reconsider immediately following a vote in the House or Senate before any other business is disposed of.
 The motion must be made within the succeeding three legislative days, or else the motion expires.
-In the final days of session or prior to deadlines, legislative rules may require that all motions to reconsider be introduced on the same day.
+In the final days of session or prior to deadlines, legislative rules may require that all motions to reconsider be introduced on the same day as the initial vote.